 Introduction

-The Human Tissue Authority’s (HTA’s) primary goal is to protect public and professional confidence in the safe and ethical use of human tissue.
+The Human Tissue Authority’s (HTA’s) role is to protect public and professional confidence in the safe and ethical use of human tissue.

 The HTA is the national independent regulator for organisations that remove, store, and use tissue for research, medical treatment, post-mortem examination, teaching, and public display.
 We also approve organ and bone marrow donations from living people.
-With the interests of the public and those we regulate at the centre of our work, we aim to maintain confidence by ensuring that human tissue is used safely and ethically, with proper consent.
+With the interests of the public and those we regulate at the centre of our work, we maintain confidence by ensuring that human tissue is used safely and ethically, with proper consent.

 Established under the Human Tissue Act 2004, we are an Executive Non-Departmental Public Body sponsored by the Department of Health and Social Care.
 The Authority’s Chair and Board are appointed by the Secretary of State for Health.
 The Chair and half of the Board are lay, with the remainder being professionals from groups affected by the legislation.
 The Authority is supported by an Executive team of 60 staff.